Colin Angus of The Shamen interviewed about “Boss Drum”

 The Shamen’s interests in dance music first became evident after the “Drop” LP.
 Previous to this, the group had been using synths and primitive samplers in their music, but it wasn’t until The Shamen started hearing hip-hop and electro music that they began using the technology to create a dancier sound.
 The group’s original drummer, Keith, was a major influence in bringing these styles into The Shamen sound.
 Relocating to London in 1988 and becoming immersed in the acid house scene completed the band’s transition.

 Psychedelia has always been part of The Shamen, and that’s what attracted them to acid house.
-“I could recognize the psychedelic aspects of the music immediately, but it was irresistibly danceable,” says Angus refering to the spacey sound of classic analogue synths used in the songs.
+“I could recognize the psychedelic aspects of the music immediately, but it was irresistibly danceable,” says frontman Colin Angus referring to the spacey sound of classic analogue synths used in the songs.
 “And the reports I was hearing about the parties, the multi-media events very like what I imagine events were like in the 60’s in terms of massive light shows with strobes and oils and colored lights and lots of people enjoying the company of one another in a psychedelically enhanced atmosphere or empathy of love.”

 “Move Any Mountain”, a reworked version of their 1990 club anthem “Pro-Gen,” was the song that finally introduced The Shamen to mass audiences both here and abroad.
 The song was remixed by so many people that the band had more mixes than they knew what to do with, so they released it as a limited edition double album called Progeny.
 The lp went straight to #21 on the British album charts, disappearing a few weeks later when all the copies were gone.

-“Electronic music is such a powerful way of composing and such a powerful way for two artists to interface in each other work, as this album hopefully shows,” explains frontman Colin Angus.
+“Electronic music is such a powerful way of composing and such a powerful way for two artists to interface in each other work, as this album hopefully shows,” explains Angus.
 “We were making a point to the people buying the record ‘well what exactly is the definition of a track these days.”

 The Shamen even went so far as to include the individual samples so that fans could create their own mixes (these also appeared on the US single of the sound).
-The group found itself flooded with new mixes when itwent on the road, and the break beat can be heard on the Utah Saint’s “Something Good.”
+The group found itself flooded with new mixes when it went on the road, and the breakbeat can be heard on the Utah Saint’s “Something Good.”

 1991’s “En-tact” was the Shamen’s breakthrough LP in the States, but the American issue differs from the original UK version, which was released in November of 1990.
 Tracks were remixed by various people, including the Shamen themselves, who say they were getting bored with some of them.
 Angus feels that the resulting package was superior to the original.
 “I think there’s a greater diversity among the tracks, it’s a lot more polished and more danceable,” he says.

 Sadly, co-founder Will Sin did not live to see his band finally make it big.
-When the group travelled to Tenerife to shoot a video for the new version of “Move Any Mountain,” Sin drowned at the age of 31.
+When the group traveled to Tenerife to shoot a video for the new version of “Move Any Mountain,” Sin drowned at the age of 31.
 But The Shamen continued on as a duo of Angus and rapper Mr. C, a long-time collaborator who had recently been made a full-time member of the band.

 “When it first happened, I was still reeling from the shock of Will’s completely unexpected and tragic death, and I couldn’t think about the Shamen at all, couldn’t see how anything could continue,” says Angus.
 “But as I came to terms with it and thought about the situation I realized that what the Shamen’s about was positivity and that positivity is like the spirit of the music and positivity acknowledges the need for change.
 So for those reasons I elected to carry on and also I knew that the name Shamen really meant a lot to Will and that was one of the main attractions for joining the band for him.”